Bryan Reynolds Preview, Player Props: Pirates vs. Marlins

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.465) and total hits (150) this season.
+- Reynolds leads Pittsburgh with 150 hits and a team-best slugging percentage of .462.

+- Among the qualifying batters in MLB, he ranks 58th in batting average, 63rd in on-base percentage, and 50th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.